Is Islam an indigenous Afrikan Religion and were the original Arabs/Arabians Black people?

 - Judaism-documented writings from circa 2nd Century B.C.

 I have sometimes heard Muslims say ‘Islam has always existed’ or that it is ‘the natural religion of the Black man’.
 My question is this: Can you provide any documented evidence that proves ‘Islam has always existed’?
 And can you provide any documented evidence that proves Islam is the ‘natural religion of the Black man’?

 As I’ve said many times, no matter the historical topic, you must have the correct timeline when discussing History.
 You cannot properly discuss History without one.
 We’re discussing documented evidence here.
 So, let us begin.
 According to all Islamic sources (Arab and otherwise), the Prophet Muhammad Ibn Abdullah was born in 570 A.C.E.
 (A.D.), in the City of Mecca, Arabia.
 The term Islam, which means ‘Peaceful submission’, did not exist prior to 610 A.C.E.
 According to all Islamic scholars, the Prophet Muhammad Ibn Abdullah received the first Sur’a (Sur’a Al-Alaq 96:1) and the first ayahs (verses) of the Qur’an at the time when he reached what they refer to as ‘the age of Wisdom’ (40 years of age), during the Month of Ramadhan.
 That would be 610 A.C.E.
 Where can we find the term Islam written anywhere, on any Temple, Tomb, or Papyri prior to 610 A.C.E.
 (A.D.)?
-Where can we find a Qur’an written anywhere prior to 610 A.D.?
+Where can we find the ‘Kalima Shahada’ written, carved, or painted on any Temple, Tomb, or Papyri, etc., anywhere prior to 610 A.D.

 “…This day have I perfected for you your religion and given you Islam as a way of life”.